GoTestTools/gotestfmt-action/README.md

-# Beautiful test output for go tests
+# gotestfmt: go test output for humans

 This action uses [gotestfmt](https://github.com/haveyoudebuggedit/gotestfmt) to create a beautifully formatted test output in GitHub Actions.